tomasc/mongoid_occurrences/README.md

 ### Views & queries

+These previously expanded occurrences are then used for Mongoid aggregations.
-The `embeds_many_occurrences` macro will setup two MongoDB views, based on the `Event` document collection name:
+The `embeds_many_occurrences` macro sets up two MongoDB views, based on the `Event` document collection name:

 * `Event.occurrences_view_name` (`event__view`) that holds the `Event` documents with occurrences unwound as originally specified
 * `Event.expanded_occurrences_view_name` (`event__expanded_view`) that hold `Event` documents with occurrences unwound per day